Oculofaciocardiodental syndrome: Genetics

 This condition is caused by lesions in the BCOR gene located on the short arm of the X chromosome (Xp11.4).
 This protein encodes the BCL6 corepressor, but little is currently known about its function.
 The inheritance is X-linked dominant.

 A genetically related disorder is Lenz microphthalmia syndrome.

 Diagnosis

 Diagnosis can be confirmed through DNA testing.

-Treatment

 History

 The first features of this syndrome noted were the abnormal teeth, which were described by Hayward in 1980.